openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 61: Parameter   no.   61

 Too high temperature limit
-Available config. parameters (data type is 2 Byte DEC):
-default value 700 (Too high temperature limit is 70.0 °C)
-1 -1000  =  0.1°C ~ 100.0 °C step is  0.1°C.

-**NOTE**

-Too high temperature limit is set by entered value.
-In case is set value out of this range, module is changing set value automatically to default value.
+<p&gtAvailable config. parameters (data type is 2 Byte DEC): <br /&gtdefault value 700 (Too high temperature limit is 70.0 °C)<br /&gt1 -1000  =  0.1°C ~ 100.0 °C step is  0.1°C. </p&gt <p&gt<strong&gtNOTE</strong&gt</p&gt <p&gtToo high temperature limit is set by entered value.
+In case is set value out of this range, module is changing set value automatically to default value.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```700```.